tjipenk/tjipenk.github.io/_posts/2021-06-28-Gitlab-CI-build-docker-image.markdown

 - `image` - An image which will be used to create container for running our script
 - `services` - Defines docker image that runs during the job linked to the docker image specified in `image`.
 We are using docker-in-docker (job is running docker as image and as service)
 - `variables` - Defines variables for the job.
 We only define one variable, image name.
 - `before_script` - Defines commands to be run before commands in `script` section.
-We use it to login into Gitlab container registry
+We use it to login into Gitlab container registry.
+The variables used are predefined Gitlab variables.
 - `script` - Defines the main commands to be run during job.
 There are 3 main steps in the script:
 	- `docker pull $TAG:latest || true`
 	\